He Jiankui

 In February 2023, his application for a Hong Kong work visa was granted but was soon revoked after the Hong Kong Immigration Department launched a criminal investigation against him for making false statements in his application.
 In September 2023, He was recruited by the Wuchang University of Technology, a private college in Wuhan, Hubei, to serve as the inaugural director for the school's Genetic Medicine Institute.

-He was listed as one of Times 100 most influential people of 2019, in the section "Pioneers".
-At the same time he was variously referred to as a "rogue scientist", "China's Dr. Frankenstein", and a "mad genius".

 Early life and education

-He was born in Xinhua County, Loudi City, Hunan, in 1984.
+He was born in Xinhua County, Loudi City, Hunan Province, in 1984.
 He was the son of a family of poor rice farmers in southeastern China.
 As a teenager, he built a makeshift laboratory at home and became obsessed with physics in high school.

 From 2002 to 2006, He studied quantum physics as an undergraduate at the University of Science and Technology of China and graduated with a bachelor's degree in modern physics in 2006.
 After winning a scholarship to complete doctoral studies in the United States, He enrolled at Rice University in 2007 and initially studied physics and astronomy there.

 He earned his Ph.D. in biophysics in 2010 from Rice University under the supervision of Michael W. Deem after only three years of study.
-His doctoral dissertation was titled Spontaneous emergence of hierarchy in biological systems.
+His doctoral dissertation was titled, Spontaneous emergence of hierarchy in biological systems.
 According to the university, He was an outstanding student who specialized in mathematical modeling and computer simulations.
 He also served as the president of the Rice Chinese Students and Scholars Association and published three significant papers in Protein Engineering Design and Selection as the lead author while completing his doctorate.
 Deem recalled in 2010 that He was "a very high-impact student" and added that he was "sure he will be highly successful in his career".

 Throughout his early scientific career, He was known as "a smart and ambitious young scientist" and went by the nickname "JK".
 After he received his doctorate, He went to Stanford University to work on CRISPR/Cas9 gene-editing technique as a postdoctoral fellow with Stephen Quake, a position in which Michael Deem had recommended him.
 From 2011 to 2012, He did his postdoctoral research at Stanford, where he learned CRISPR/Cas9 gene-editing techniques.